Fitting the saddle to the horses’ withers

 The individual conformation differences in the neck, back, and shoulder areas of each horse that gives create the shape of his withers.
 And because of the various sizes and shapes withers can take, they have always been one of the biggest challenges in fitting the saddle to the horses’ withers.

-As a result of your horse’s aging, the saddle that fit perfectly on the 3-year-old you started four years ago probably won’t fit that same horse quite as well now that he’s seven.
+As a result of your horse’s ageing, the saddle that fits perfectly on the 3-year-old you started four years ago probably won’t fit that same horse quite as well now that he’s seven.

 Changes in the character of the withers can develop rapidly, too.
 Horses that are put into serious competition or work might start out heavier and wider while they are out of condition, but by mid-season, they will have lost some fat in the topline and added muscle in the shoulder area.
 In a long competitive season, the horse will probably get thinner and narrower across the back and withers due to the workload.

 By the same token, horses that aren’t used heavily can change across the withers from season to season.
 Consider the common seasonal changes in body condition of the pastured horse.
 Depending on the availability of foodstuffs, the horse’s withers will round out or thin to some extent as he gains or loses weight.